Mezier/GapMinder-World-visualisation-Channelling-Hans/README.md

 ## PostScript

 This is the main function I have achieved during the assignment.
 The details and raw data can be found on the source code which is posted in my [github]().
-If you have any questions please contact me.

 —— By Mezier 19/01/2018